 2021 is the time to become more personalised and not just numbers.

 Think quality and quantity, yes you can have both.
 It means knowing the market and what the consumer needs.
 Then have an organised workshop, booking system and sales team, so your business can run more efficiently.
 Investing in tools and training to keep up with the demand and changing technology.
 We see more and more e-bikes that are changing peoples view of ‘It’s just a bike’ More people are now understanding it also needs maintaining regularly as well as a means of transport.
 (A fun way of getting around)

 At the time of handover is the time to explain how often a bike needs servicing and this is the time to book in the first service.
 Whilst a first service is quick and straight forward, it means you can ask the customer how they are getting on and give them some advice and sell them a track pump, as all too often they have not checked their tyre pressures or even know-how.
 The basics of being a cyclist.

-Once the demand of bicycles returns (High-end bikes already sold for 2021, orders now for September) in the lower end sector, then it will become a throwaway society, as it will be cheaper to go online and replace for a new bike than to service or repair it.
+Once the demand of bicycles returns (High-end bikes already sold for 2021, orders now for September) in the lower end sector, then it will become a throwaway society, as it will be cheaper to go online and replace for a new bike than an uneconomical cost to service or repair it.

 “BOSCH will look forward to e-bike motor sales to triple for 2023.”

 Networking is good for every business and working with local businesses is more important in our uncertain world.
 We can share ideas, support with tech issues, sell the same brands for better product knowledge and pricing.
 Cycle Tech UK support local with national coverage, we know the importance of building a strong foundation for years to come.
 Anyone new coming into the bike trade also needs the right support and right mindset that bikes should be sold with the customer in mind and not as a toy.